 Here’s my current mission statement as an example:

 Our mission is to provide the highest quality, small-batch popcorn with creative flavors.
-We continually think of ways to create a consistent, memorable, and fun customer interactions.
+We continually think of ways to create consistent, memorable, and fun customer interactions.
 Our mission also includes being a good member of the community by donating to and helping fundraising efforts of deserving local organizations or people.

 Reader Note: I will no doubt adapt and tweak this in the future although the core mission will stay the same.